ITT Inc (ITT) Dividend Report

 Management Team

 ITT Inc. is led by CEO and President Luca Savi, who has been guiding the company since 2019.
-Savi brings with him a strong operational mindset, honed during his previous role as Chief Operating Officer.
-His leadership has been focused on driving disciplined growth, expanding through strategic acquisitions, and sharpening the company’s efficiency across core operations.
+Savi brings a strong operational mindset developed during his tenure as Chief Operating Officer, and his leadership approach has remained centered on disciplined growth, strategic acquisitions, and continuous efficiency improvement across core operations.
+His consistent messaging around capital allocation and long-term value creation has built credibility with both the investment community and the company’s operational teams globally.

-Working alongside Savi is Emmanuel Caprais, the Chief Financial Officer, who steers ITT’s financial strategy and capital deployment.
-The broader executive team blends decades of experience from diverse industrial backgrounds, creating a leadership structure grounded in accountability and consistent improvement.
-The group works cohesively, prioritizing performance while remaining flexible enough to navigate shifting global dynamics.
+Working alongside Savi is Emmanuel Caprais, the Chief Financial Officer, who oversees ITT’s financial strategy and capital deployment decisions.
+The broader executive team blends decades of experience across diverse industrial backgrounds, creating a leadership structure grounded in accountability and sustained performance improvement.
+The group works cohesively, prioritizing execution while maintaining the flexibility needed to navigate shifting global dynamics in trade, currency, and end-market demand.

 Valuation and Stock Performance